javaidiqbal11/javaidiqbal11/README.md

 - Utilizing LangChain and LangGraph for multi-agent applications
 - Creating multilingual chatbots using the LangChain framework
 - Generative AI and AI-driven art applications
+- AI Avatar using 3D Engine for different domains
 - Web-based Machine Learning demonstrations using Gradio and Streamlit.
 ### Domains:
 - Healthcare